 Starting with version 1.8, sudo supports a plugin API for policy and session logging.
 Plugins may be compiled as dynamic shared objects (the default on systems that support them) or compiled statically into the sudo binary itself.
-By default, the sudoers policy plugin and an associated I/O logging plugin are used.
-Via the plugin API, sudo can be configured to use alternate policy and/or I/O logging plugins provided by third parties.
+By default, the sudoers plugin provides audit, security policy and I/O logging capabilities.
+Via the plugin API, sudo can be configured to use alternate plugins provided by third parties.
 The plugins to be used are specified in the sudo.conf(5) file.